postgresml/postgresml/README.md

 $ cd postgresml && docker-compose up
 ```

-3) Connect to Postgres in the container with PostgresML installed:
+3) Connect to PostgreSQL in the container with PostgresML installed:

 ```bash
 $ psql postgres://postgres@localhost:5433/pgml_development